lesleyrs/RuneScape-317/README.md

 **Merged upstream**:
 - No deprecation or warnings and fixed new window related issues after Applet got replaced:
   - Fixed white line at bottom of window on Linux, fixed WSL2 mouse offset, don't consume tab key by disabling focus traversal keys
-- Allow connecting to local WSL2 servers from Windows by preferring IPv6 and using localhost instead of 127.0.0.1 or 0.0.0.0
+- Allow connecting to local WSL2 servers from Windows by preferring IPv6 and using an empty string or localhost instead of 127.0.0.1 or 0.0.0.0
 - Fix findcachedir home directory path to actually work, still defaults to c:/ drive on Windows

 **Quality of life features**:
 - Escape closes interfaces
 - Hold mousewheel to rotate camera
-- Added camera zoom with either mousewheel scroll or numpad PgUp/PgDn TODO: increase viewing distance based on cam zoom + toggleroof cmd?
+- Added camera zoom with either mousewheel scroll or numpad PgUp/PgDn **TODO**: increase viewing distance based on cam zoom + toggleroof cmd?
 - Ability to use k/m/b for entering amounts, and allow entering over integer max
 - Enter to login, Escape to go back to main screen
 - Left click compass to make the camera face north